Research

 On the Move: the politics of driving in urban India

 Rapid increase in vehicle ownership in India since the early 1990s has been accompanied by severe traffic congestion and an increasing incidence of road accidents.
 Currently, India has the highest rate of traffic fatalities and injuries in the world.
 In response to this public health emergency, state agencies and local NGOs in low- and middle-income countries like India have been attempting to regulate road traffic and improve driving behavior using a variety of punitive techniques, persuasive strategies, and infrastructural changes.
 However, there has been little research on how these laws are implemented, how the low-level state functionaries tasked with implementing those laws address traffic management and how drivers themselves navigate both the laws and the traffic it is supposed to regulate.
-Drawing on seventeen months of fieldwork conducted amongst traffic police and drivers in the southern Indian metropolis of Hyderabad, I examine how, when, and why state-led disciplinary interventions make sense to Hyderabadi drivers.
+Drawing on ethnographic fieldwork conducted amongst motorists and state officials in the southern Indian metropolis of Hyderabad, I examine how, when, and why state-led disciplinary interventions make sense to Hyderabadi drivers.
 In doing this, I unpack not just whether driving behavior actually changes, but also the kinds of narratives, imaginations, and practices that accompany the very idea of modernity, development, and progress.
 I show how the seemingly mundane and unremarkable act of driving around is a key site at which political selves, sensibilities and practices are generated in India.

 Keywords: urban; ethnography; South Asia; governance; transport